Best Restaurants in North York 2026: The Ultimate Guide

 $15–$30 per dish

 A Michelin Bib Gourmand winner (2025 & 2026) inside a shopping mall.
 The Kai Tod fried chicken wings and Tum Salmon spicy salad deliver authentic Isaan Thai flavours that redefined what suburban dining can be.
 4.6★ on Google Maps (500+ reviews).
+In May 2026 the team opened a second, downtown location — North York's mall food court birthed one of Toronto's best Thai restaurants, and the city followed.

 Google Maps →Located inside Fairview Mall food court — easy to miss.
 The Kai Tod fried chicken wings sell out by 7 PM on weekends.